wanglimin/Places205-VGGNet/README.md

 | Places205-VGGNet-13 |    60.2/60.1   |    88.1/88.5   |
 | Places205-VGGNet-16 |    60.6/60.3   |    88.5/88.8   |

+We use 5 crops and their horizontal flippings of each image for testing.

 #### Performance on the MIT67 and SUN397 dataset

 |        Model        | MIT67 | SUN397 |